The Solid Protocol

 , or 404

-Note: Since the CORS protocol is part of a Living Standard, it might be changed at any point, which might necessitate changes to data pod implementations for continued prevention of undesired blocking.
+Since the CORS protocol is part of a Living Standard, it might be changed at any point, which might necessitate changes to server implementations for continued prevention of undesired blocking.
 A proposal to mitigate this has been suggested.

-Concretely, whenever a data pod receives an HTTP request containing a valid Origin
+Concretely, whenever a server receives an HTTP request containing a valid Origin

 header [RFC6454], the server MUST respond with the appropriate Access-Control-*

-headers as specified in the CORS protocol [FETCH].
-In particular, the data pod MUST set the Access-Control-Allow-Origin
+header fields as specified in the CORS protocol [FETCH].
+In particular, the server MUST set the Access-Control-Allow-Origin

 in the Vary

-header value.
-The data pod MUST make all used response headers readable for the Solid app through Access-Control-Expose-Headers
+header field value.
+The server MUST make all used response headers readable for the Solid app through Access-Control-Expose-Headers

 (with the possible exception of the Access-Control-*

-headers themselves).
-A data pod MUST also support the HTTP OPTIONS
+header fields themselves).
+A server MUST also support the HTTP OPTIONS

-method [RFC7231] such that it can respond appropriately to CORS preflight requests.
+method [RFC9110] such that it can respond appropriately to CORS preflight requests.

 Careful attention is warranted, especially because of the many edge cases.
-For instance, data pods SHOULD explicitly enumerate all used response headers under Access-Control-Expose-Headers
+For instance, servers SHOULD explicitly enumerate all used response header fields under Access-Control-Expose-Headers

 rather than resorting to *